 Duni is, without doubt, a great place to go for your family holiday as it caters for children of all ages in terms of entertainment and activities across a range of different hotels from 4* excellent to 5* luxury.
 The difference here though is you don’t have the myriad of jumping bars and culture of excess drinking that you do in Sunny Beach during the peak season.

-Despite not being someone who enjoys being surrounded by screaming brats… sorry I mean children, I instantly recognised this as a fantastic resort and probably the best Bulgaria summer holidays resort for families.
+Despite not being someone who enjoys being surrounded by screaming brats… sorry I mean children, I instantly recognised this as a fantastic resort and probably the best Bulgaria summer holiday resort for families.
 It is safe and has the most magnificent 3 km long Blue Flag beach together with a huge choice of watersports.

-Everything is available on site so you do not need to go anywhere although the lovely Sozopol for a spot of history and a different view from your table is only up the road.
+Everything is available on-site so you do not need to go anywhere although the lovely Sozopol for a spot of history and a different view from your table is only up the road.